Hatstand, Table and Chair: Description

 Hatstand, Table and Chair are three fibreglass sculptures of women transformed into items of furniture.
 They are each dressed with wigs, and are naked apart from their corsets, gloves and leather boots.
 Each is slightly larger than life-size.
 For Chair the woman lies curled on her back, a seat cushion on her thighs and her legs acting as a back rest.
 Table is a woman on all fours, with a sheet of glass supported on her back.
 For Hat Stand the woman is standing, 1.85 m tall, her hands upturned as hooks.

 Each fibreglass figure was produced from drawings by Jones.
 He oversaw a professional sculptor, Dick Beech, who produced the figures in clay.
 The three female figures were then cast by a model company, Gems Wax Models Ltd, who specialised in producing shop mannequins.
 Each figure was produced in an edition of six.

-Jones explained that they weren't illustrations of scenes, but rather that "the figure is a device for a painting or a sculpture.
+Jones explained that they were not illustrations of scenes, but rather that "the figure is a device for a painting or a sculpture.
 It’s not a portrayal of someone – it’s a psychological construction."